-- Effectively assert oneself.
+- Effectively assert yourself.

-LEADERSHIP, PROFESSIONALISM AND CAREER PREPARATION
+LEADERSHIP, PROFESSIONALISM & CAREER PREPARATION

 - As leaders in this field, students foster healthy working relationships within the team.

-- Demonstrate leadership, collaboration and team building skills.
+- Demonstrate leadership, collaboration, and team-building skills.

 - Develop and present a professional portfolio.

-- Identify industry game design roles and the specific skill sets required by each role, in order to develop a successful, individual career path.
+- Identify industry game design roles and the specific skill sets required by each role in order to develop a successful, individual career path.

 - Overcome personal egocentricities, prejudices, and ownership issues in order to produce the best work possible for the team and maintain a healthy collaborative environment.